 PGY1 Pharmacy Woodland Hills, California

-The KP Woodland Hills PGY-1 Pharmacy Residency Program is designed to prepare pharmacist-clinicians for acute and ambulatory care environments, for PGY-2 Residency or Fellowship training, BPS board certification, as well as adjunct faculty in schools and colleges of pharmacy.
+The KP Woodland Hills PGY-1 Pharmacy Residency Program is designed to prepare pharmacist-clinicians for acute and ambulatory care environments, PGY-2 Residency or Fellowship training, board certification, and roles as adjunct faculty in schools and colleges of pharmacy.
+Our program builds on the Doctor of Pharmacy (PharmD) education and training to advance the development of clinical pharmacists who take responsibility for medication-related outcomes of their patients.
+A strength of our pharmacy residency program is our unique collaboration with the family medicine residency program and with our practicing physicians in a variety of specialties.

 Pharmacy Services